Saturday Morning D&D: Witchlight 1983 (š DM)

 About me

-I'm Adam (he/him, 🏳️🌈), and I try to run the sort of games I want to play in.
+I'm Adam (he/him, š³ļøāš), and I try to run the sort of games I want to play in.
+I don't enable "Instant Booking" on my campaigns: if you're part of one of my tables, I'm not going to spring an unvetted new player on you.
+I'll run any potential new players by the group to get a sense of whether it's a good fit.
 My players' characters pretty much live in my head.
 I spend a lot of time thinking about their stories, about how to make backstories campaign-relevant, and strategizing how to provide satisfying challenges for them.
 I play the long game and I'm all about the little details, leaving both clues and little jokes for observant players to notice.
 I also know to check my privilege because I'm white and cisgender-male.
 I'm a cat dad, and you may see my Purrtato's tail on-cam from time to time.
 I moved to the west coast years ago, where I found my community through running D&D games.
 I didn't know I had a talent for voices until I started playing D&D 3.5 and felt emboldened by another shameless roleplayer at the table.
 I'd love to give other people a platform for finding and using their voices.

-View Profile →Reviews (11)
+View Profile āCharacter creation

 Creating your character